Open Access to Data: An Ideal Professed but Not Practised

 Patrick Andreoli Versbach

-Max Planck Institute for Intellectual Property and Competition Law; Ludwig-Maximilians-Universität München - Munich Graduate School of Economics (MGSE)
+Max Planck Institute for Innovation and Competition; Ludwig-Maximilians-Universität München - Faculty of Economics

 February 21, 2013

 Max Planck Institute for Intellectual Property & Competition Law Research Paper No. 13-07